HYWuCharles/TypeTest/README.md

 - Move to buttons to the top for the page "Before test"

 - Set the text area get focus automatically when opening typing test page

+**25/11/2018**

+- Change some words in words.txt to British spelling

+- Improve algorithm to count words input amount and blank space handling (Now you can split two words with multiple space but will only be counted as two words)